w-castaneda/vite_vanilla_homework/README.md

 # vite_vanilla_homework
-Project Using Vite and Vanilla-ts
+To do List Using Vite and Vanilla-ts